cloudacademypilot/mlops-with-azure-machine-learning/steps/2_triggering-azure-machine-learning-jobs-with-github-actions/documentation.md

           working-directory: src
     ```

-    To get resource-group name and workspace-name, goto Azure ML workspace.
+    To get resource-group name and workspace-name, go to Azure ML workspace.
 Click on **workspace** in right-top corner beside **account/profile**.
 Copy resource-group name and workspace-name into notepad.
 You will use them in next steps.

     ![add_file](./assets/11_getnames.jpg "add_file")